AditiJain1001/Vite_Blog_Post_CRUD/README.md

+# Product Backlog
+- Add in relevant api endpoint
+- Store enpoint in .env file
+- Add in typeScript
+- Add in good comments
+- Understand redux cycle
+- Update styling with MUI and scss
+- Add in a graphQL qury
+- Integrate with next.js

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.